C23-DF02-DiskusAI-Dicoding-Indonesia/DiskusAI-App/README.md

 # DiskusAI-App

-To run the app you provided, follow these steps:
+To run the app, follow these steps:

 *  Make sure you have Node.js installed on your system.
 You can download it from the official Node.js website (https://nodejs.org) and follow the installation instructions for your operating system.